shuozhixu/Modelling_2024/README.md

 ##### Variance constrained semi-grand canonical ensemble

-Once the two chemical potential differences are identified, change the two chemical energy differences in lines 10 and 11 in file `lmp_vcsgc.in` to the correct values.
+Once the two chemical potential differences are identified, change the two chemical potential differences in lines 10 and 11 in file `lmp_vcsgc.in` to the correct values.
 Then run the atomsk script, `atomsk_Mo.sh` to build a Mo structure named `data.Mo`.

 Next, make two changes to `data.Mo`: